-- 1. Reads the output file from Met4moves - 2.
-Reads the run control file (control.in) and reference county file (countyrep.in). - 3.
-Assembles instructions for MOVES to create MySQL input databases from XML files (data importer). - 4.
-Assembles runspec XML files to run MOVES for a wide range of conditions. - 5.
-Generates the run-specific temperature and humidity comma-separated-values (CSV) file. - 6.
-Assembles a batch list of data importer files, runspec files, and also a list of the MySQL output database names to be postprocessed. - Importer.[csh|bat] and Runspec.[csh|bat] scripts are used to create the on-road operating rateperdistance table (RPD), off-network processes ratepervehicle table (RPV), and vapor venting off-network rateperprofile table (RPP). - 8.
+- 1. Reads the output file from Met4moves.
+Find detail information from Section 9.8.1, "MOVES_OUT-FILE" [496] - 2.
+Import the name of pollutant group to model from the run control file (contorl.in) based on Table 2.7, "MOVES Pollutant Groups" [45] - 3.
+Reads the run control file (control.in) and reference county file (countyrep.in) created by user. - 4.
+Assembles instructions for MOVES to create MySQL input databases from XML files (data importer). - 5.
+Assembles runspec XML files to run MOVES for a wide range of conditions. - 6.
+Generates the run-specific temperature and humidity comma-separated-values (CSV) format file. - Assembles a batch list of data importer files, runspec files, and also a list of the MySQL output database names to be postprocessed. - importer.csh and runspec.csh scripts are used to create the on-road operating rateperdistance table (RPD), off-network processes ratepervehicle table (RPV), and vapor venting off-network rateperprofile table (RPP). - 9.
 Review log file of the MOVES, called runlog.txt.

-5.2.2.3.
+5.2.2.1.2.
 Files, Environment Variables, and Run Syntax